Nachiket16/My-Dev-Journey/Kafka Event Driven Architecture/Confluent_Kafka.md

 sudo docker-compose restart control-center
 ```

-## Step 4 : Navigate to Control Center at http://localhost:9021.
+## Step :four: : Navigate to Control Center at http://localhost:9021.
 It may take a minute or two for Control Center to start and load.

 ### ***Confluent Docs***
 ``` url